 Utah Woman Arrested After 7 Dead Babies Found Police accused a Utah woman of killing seven babies she gave birth to over 10 years after they found the tiny bodies stuffed in cardboard boxes in the garage of her former home.

-Home births have risen to their highest level in about four decades but are still only a fraction of all births, according to a new government report released Tuesday.
+Home Births Still Rising, Driven by White Moms Home births have risen to their highest level in about four decades but are still only a fraction of all births, according to a new government report released Tuesday.